gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Fortran.

 Note that these last remarks in no way contradicts the message of this
-section: `T` and `t` are very desciptive for developers in the domains where this notation is used.
+section: `T` and `t` are very descriptive for developers in the domains where this notation is used.